sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

-as ear [etc](# "Actually meaning the sensesof hearing, sight, etc.")., which are suggestively indicated by it.They surely proceed outward for revealing theirobjects, sound etc. Since they are of such a nature,He *vyatrṇat*, afflicted, i. e. killed these.
+as ear etc[^34]., which are suggestively indicated by it.They surely proceed outward for revealing theirobjects, sound etc. Since they are of such a nature,He *vyatrṇat*, afflicted, i. e. killed these.
 Who is He(that did so)? *Svayambhūḥ*, the Great Lord—who(*bhū*) exists ever, and (*svayam*, by Himself) on Hisown right, and is not subject to anything else.
 (SinceHe injured them), *tasmāt*, therefore; the perceiver(the individual) *paśyati*, sees, perceives; *parāk*, theouter sounds etc., which are the non-Self and existas external things; *na antarātman*, i.e. na *antarātmānam*, but (sees) not the inner Self.
 Though such is thenature of man, yet like reversing the current of ariver kaḥ *cit dhīraḥ*, some (rare) discriminating man(sees); *pratyagātmānam*, the indwelling Self.
 Thatwhich is *pratyak*, in the interior, and at the same timeātmā, the Self, is the *pratyagātmā*.
 In common usagethe word *ātmā* conventionally means only the individual soul, and not anything else.
 From the pointof etymology, too, the word *ātmā* has that verysense.
 For in the *Smrti* the derivation of the word isgiven thus: 'Since It pervades, absorbs, and enjoys(all) objects in the world, and since from It the worldderives its continuous existence, therefore, It iscalled the *ātmā*.'
 (L. P. I. LXX.
 96) That indwellingSelf one's own reality- one *aikṣat*, saw, i.e. sees,for in the Vedas there is no regularity about the tenses.How one sees is being stated: (Becoming) *āvṛttacaksuḥ*, having one's eyes covered - having one's eye,i.e. the group of organs beginning with the ear,

+[^34]: "Actually meaning the sensesof hearing, sight, etc."